aaronscott072/Servo-Control/README.md

 ### ToDo <a name="ToDo"></a>

 - **Motor Controller**
-    - Close the loop and receive feedback from the servo motor by soldering a connection to the motor's potentiometer wiper
+    - Close the loop to receive feedback from the servo motor by soldering a connection to the motor's potentiometer wiper
 - **User Interface**
 	- Add the ability for a user to input motor angles and other commands via the LCD (add pushbuttons to the hardware setup) and the virtual COM port
 	- Add status/telemetry that is broadcast to the LCD and virtual COM port such as actual vs. expected angle, velocity, acceleration, etc.